 - You can hear what the presenter is saying (the audio system may not be working).

-- You’ll have a better shot at getting to ask the speaker a question.
+- You’ll have a better chance at asking the speaker a question.

 Don’t be a networking whore

-Don’t waste your time getting to know a large group of people, concentrate on meeting high quality individuals that will hopefully turn into a relationship.
+Don’t waste your time getting to know a large group of people.
+Concentrate on meeting high quality individuals with whom you can build valuable relationships.

-- Speakers – meet every speaker you listen in on.
-Don’t spend too much time chatting to them because they are getting hounded by hundreds of other people.
-Be considerate and give them some space.
+- Speakers – meet every speaker you listen to.
+Don’t spend much time chatting to them because they are getting hounded by hundreds of others.
+Be considerate, and give them space.

 - Conference organizers – meeting the conference organizer is a wise thing to do.
-No one really gives them the time of the day, when they should.
-Organizers can get you into future conferences for free and they know where the cool private after parties are.
+No one really gives them the time of day, but they should.
+Organizers can get you into future conferences for free, and they know where the cool private after-parties are.

-- Competition – your competitors don’t have to be your enemy.
-If you build a relationship with them you can be their friend and potentially even get business from them.
+- Competition – your competitors don’t have to be your enemies.
+If you build a relationship with them, they can potentially refer customers to you.

-The only group of people that I didn’t mention above is the regular conference attendee.
-You should get to know other attendees but this should naturally happen as long as you aren’t sitting on the sidelines.
+The only group of people I haven’t mentioned thus far is regular conference attendees.
+You should get to know these people, but it usually happens naturally as long as you aren’t sitting on the sidelines.

 Don’t eat lunch with your friends

 Most conferences provide lunch.
-The lunch food usually isn’t that great, so when lunchtime rolls around you are going to have the urge to eat out.
-Don’t do it!
+The lunch food usually isn’t great, and when lunchtime comes, you will have the urge to eat out.
+Don’t!

-Not only should you be eating lunch at the conference, but you should also sit down at a table filled with people that you don’t know.
-And when you sit down introduce yourself and get involved in the conversation.
+Not only should you eat lunch at the conference, but you should also sit at a table filled with people you don’t know.
+When you do sit down, introduce yourself, and get involved in the conversation.

-You’ll be amazed by who you’ll meet over a 30-minute meal.
+You’ll be amazed by whom you’ll meet over a 30-minute meal.

 Walk the floor

-Most conferences have an exhibition floor filled with sponsors and companies who are showcasing their services or products.
+Most conferences have an exhibition floor filled with sponsors and companies showcasing their services or products.

-Take at least an hour to walk through the exhibition floor and see if there are any companies that you maybe interested in.
-Even if you don’t want to buy anything, you can get a lot from exhibitors.
+Take at least an hour to walk through the exhibition floor, and see if there are any companies you’re interested in.
+Even if you don’t buy anything, you can still get a lot from exhibitors.

 Take someone out to dinner

-If you want someone to open up to you, you have to talk to them on a one on one setting.
-It’s going to be hard to do this at a conference because you can easily get interrupted.
-But typically most conferences give you a few hours for dinner before any after parties.
+If you want someone to open up to you, you have to talk to them one on one.
+It’s hard to do this at a conference because you can easily get interrupted.
+Typically, most conferences give you a few hours for dinner before any after-parties.

-Find someone that you want to get to know on a personal level and ask them to dinner.
-If they say no, move onto your next target.
+Find someone you want to get to know on a personal level, and ask them to dinner.
+If they say no, move on to the next person.

-During your dinner meeting don’t just talk about business.
-Find out how they are doing and chat about whatever is interesting to them.
+During your dinner meeting, don’t just talk about business.
+Find out how they’re doing, and chat about whatever interests them.

 There is nothing wrong with doing business over dinner, but it shouldn’t be the focus.
-The focus should be on build a relationship.
+The focus should be on building the relationship.

-Once the dinner is over and the bill comes around, make sure you pay for it.
+Once the dinner is over and the bill comes, make sure you pay for it.

-The biggest value of a conference is the after parties.
-This is where you’ll get all the good information and learn the most.
-When people are loose (have a bit of alcohol in them) they’ll end up talking and sharing almost anything.
+The biggest value of a conference is the after-parties.
+This is where you’ll get the best information.
+When people are loose (have a bit of alcohol in them), they’ll end up talking and sharing almost anything.

-Here are a few unwritten rules when attending after hour parties:
+Here are a few unwritten rules to follow when attending after-hour parties: